 Step 9: Coat with sugar

-Toss the churros in the cinnamon-sugar mix until they’re fully coated.
-The sugar sticks best while they’re still warm.
+While still warm, roll them in the cinnamon sugar.
+The sugar sticks best while they're still warm.

-Heat in the microwave for 20 seconds at a time, stirring in between, until the chocolate melts.
-Stir until smooth and creamy.
+Heat in 20-second intervals, stirring in between, until the chocolate melts.
+Stir until smooth.

-Serve your churros with the warm chocolate sauce on the side.
-They’re best enjoyed while still warm and crisp!
+Serve the churros warm with tablea chocolate sauce on the side.

 Recipe FAQs